Lancelotbronner/knightos-z80e/Notes.md

 ## Tasks

-- Devices should receive an `asic_t` pointer, most could be inlined within 8 bytes (or within asic)
+- Devices could receive an `asic_t` pointer?
+Starting to doubt its a good idea
 - Review the mapping device and its relationship to the MMU
 - Investigate `cpu.prefix` and if it could be replaced by storing the opcodes into the `ExecutionContext`